 Let’s make only a single work pile!
 Let’s collect the goals together and list the necessary tasks under them, just like how old binders have interleaves.
 That’s how they are constantly in front of everyone’s eyes while browsing through the workload.

 What if we moved the work pile onto a digital board?
-Let’s put the big goals in columns and the necessary tasks in cards underneath them.
+Let’s put the big goals and choices in columns and the necessary tasks in cards underneath them.
 The tasks get distributed between people, and decisions get made about who does what.
 The traffic lights enable us to see, for instance, if the task is progressing, if it is behind in schedule, or if it is experiencing problems.

 When the goals and tasks get listed on the digital board, have a guess, will the board become alive?
 When the board gets looked at every week, it becomes very much alive.
 In a physical meeting, the digital board gets projected onto a wall so that everybody can see it.
 If the meeting takes place as an online session, one person shares their screen, but everyone can also look at the screen through their browser window, which means everybody can write simultaneously on it.